tweag/lagoon/clients/cmdline/README.md

-# datalake
+# lagoon

-The `datalake` command line tool makes the functionality of the `datalake-server` REST API available as a command line program.
-It uses the Servant API from `datalake-interface` and the definition of, and parsers for, the command line options.
+The `lagoon` command line tool makes the functionality of the `lagoon-server` REST API available as a command line program.
+It uses the Servant API from `lagoon-interface` and the definition of, and parsers for, the command line options.

 ## Configuration

-The tool needs to know where the datalake server is.
-This can be specified on the command line or in a yaml file (defaults to `datalake.yaml`, can be overriden using the `--config` command line argument).
+The tool needs to know where the lagoon server is.
+This can be specified on the command line or in a yaml file (defaults to `lagoon.yaml`, can be overriden using the `--config` command line argument).

 An example yaml file is

 ```
-dlserver_host: localhost
+lagoonserver_host: localhost
-dlserver_port: 22089
+lagoonserver_port: 22089
-dlserver_secure: True
+lagoonserver_secure: True
-dlserver_verify_cert: True
+lagoonserver_verify_cert: True
 ```

 These arguments can be overriden on the command line.